oblac/jodd-site/doc/madvoc/2+actions.md

     }
 ~~~~~

 is mapped to `/holla.mundo.html`.
-Moreover, since action action paths
+Moreover, action paths are
-built by simple string concatenation, it is possible to set more complex
+built by simple string concatenation, so it is possible to set more
-paths using annotations:
+complex paths using annotations:

 ~~~~~ java
     @MadvocAction("foo/boo")